CRUELTY FREE K-BEAUTY BRANDS

 In addition, Benton also uses ECOCERT approved ingredients and produces products that contain high percentages of active ingredients while avoiding parabens, mineral oil, alcohol, benzophenone, chemical preservatives and steroids.

-As the new South Korean legislation comes into force next year, the countdown is on to even more Cruelty-Free K-Beauty brands, and that’s good news for everyone!
+As the new South Korean legislation banning animal testing is now in force, we can enjoy even more Cruelty-Free K-Beauty brands, and that’s good news for everyone!

 STYLE STORY – Your Style, Your Story